 Patrick Pernet pianist arranger alternates between studio and stage, having begun his musical career at age 13.
 He has accompanied an impressive array of artists, singers, comedians and humorists.
 His musical repertoire has been enriched by multiple genres (dance bands, jazz-rock bands, rock bands, country music, French songs), and leading song workshops.
 He has directed, recorded and arranged more than a hundred albums.
 His music for theatre is exported the world over.
 Recently a piece of Mateo Visniec was played in South Korea in Seoul.
 He can be heard on the album of New York singer Dawn Harden, Manu Dibango and other foreign artists.
 Noted for his improvisational skills and comic musician, he accompanies the eccentric clarinettist Clovis, the humorous group Le Bruit Qui Court and Michèle Barbier's show on the circus.

-VALÉRIE BLANVILLAINMontpellierConductor Valérie Blanvillain obtained her diploma in piano and in chamber music at the Superior Conservatory of Music in Geneva.
-She has a state-registered diploma in piano accompaniment.
-She has worked in a psychiatric clinic and related establishments as music therapist for both adolescents and adults.
-She trained as orchestra conductor under Misters Cohen, Peter Erdei and Frieder Bernius.
-During these master classes, she had the opportunity to conduct the Ensemble Musicus (Japan) and the Kammerchor Stuttgart (Germany).
-From 1993 to 1999, she was in charge of the season of the Gardoise Operetta, and conducted several rare works like Robert Planquette's Rip, Hervé's Mam'zelle Nitouche along with classical operettas like La Belle Hélène, Pomme d'api by Offenbach , Vincent Scotto's Un de la Canebière, Francis Lopez's La Route fleurie, Ralph Benatzky's L'Auberge du cheval blanc, La Veuve joyeuse, Paganini, Le Pays du sourire of Frantz Lehar, Henri Christiné's Phiphi, Oscar Straus's Rêve de valse.
-Since 1999 she has been much appreciated as collaborative pianist and opera coach of the National Opera and Orchestra of Montpellier Occitanie (OONMO).
+VALÉRIE BLANVILLAINMontpellierConductor Valérie Blanvillain earned her diploma in piano and in chamber music at the Superior Conservatory of Music in Geneva.
+She has a degree in piano accompaniment.
+She has worked in a psychiatric clinic and related establishments as a music therapist for both adolescents and adults.
+She trained as an orchestra conductor under Misters Cohen, Peter Erdei and Frieder Bernius.
+During these master classes, she conducted the Ensemble Musicus (Japan) and the Kammerchor Stuttgart (Germany).
+From 1993 to 1999, she supervised the season of the Gardoise Operetta, and conducted several rare works like Robert Planquette's Rip, Hervé's Mam'zelle Nitouche along with classical operettas like La Belle Hélène, Pomme d'api by Offenbach, Vincent Scotto's Un de la Canebière, Francis Lopez's La Route fleurie, Ralph Benatzky's L'Auberge du cheval blanc, La Veuve joyeuse, Paganini, Le Pays du sourire of Frantz Lehar, Henri Christiné's Phiphi, Oscar Straus's Rêve de valse.
+Since 1999 she has been pianist and opera coach of the National Opera and Orchestra of Montpellier Occitanie (OONMO).
 She conducts the University Choir of Montpellier Mediterranean and the Ephemeral Choir.
-Since 2016, she has led the big amateur choir "Air de Famille" a project of the National Opera and Orchestra of Montpellier.
-She became vocal coach for the France 2 TV-program "Les Prodiges", at the Zenith Concert Hall in Montpellier, in November 2018, working alongside conductor Zahia Ziouani.
-Valerie also plays for various lyrical recitals such as the Chorégies d'Orange festival, and the national lyric new voices competition.
-She's worked as a vocal coach for the Opera of Avignon, the Junior Opera of Montpellier, the festival Folies d'O and the Festival Radio France of Montpellier.
+Since 2016, she has directed the big amateur choir "Air de famille," a project of the National Opera and Orchestra of Montpellier.
+In November 2018, she became vocal coach for the France 2 TV program "Les Prodiges", at the Zenith Concert Hall in Montpellier, working alongside conductor Zahia Ziouani.
+Valerie also plays for recitals such as the Chorégies d'Orange festival the national lyric New Voices competition.
+She has worked as a vocal coach for the Opera of Avignon, the Junior Opera of Montpellier, the festival Folies d'O and the Festival Radio France of Montpellier.
 During the season 2019-20 of the National Opera and Orchestra of Montpellier, she'll be playing the piano for the National Opera Choir, and will be opera coach of Reinhard Wagner's Poil de carotte, staged by Zabou Breitman, Honegger's Les aventures du roi Pausole, and the choirmaster for the production of Carmina Burana by Carl Orff with "Un Air de Famille".

 Valérie Blanvillain est issue du Conservatoire Supérieur de Musique de Genève, en piano, en musique de chambre et diplômée d'état en accompagnement piano.
 Elle est musicothérapeute et a travaillé en clinique psychiatrique, et en établissements médico-éducatifs auprès d'adultes et adolescents.
 Elle intègre la classe de direction d'orchestre de M. Cohen, et se perfectionne en direction de choeur auprès des Peter Erdei et Frieder Bernius.
 Lors de ces master classes elle a l'occasion de diriger l'ensemble Musicus (Japan) et le Kammerchor Stuttgart (Allemagne).